chandruselva17-cmyk/Power-BI---Assignment/README.md

 # Power-BI---Assignment

-1. Data Import:

-○ Import List of Orders.csv into Power BI.

-○ Open the list of orders in the Power Query Editor using the Transform Data option.

-○ Import Order Details.csv and Sales Target.csv into Power Query Editor.

-2. Row Limiting & Data Types:

-○ Restrict the List of Orders table to the first 500 rows.

-○ Set the Order Date column to the Date data type.

-○ Change the Amount and Target columns to fixed decimal numbers.

-3. Text Formatting:

-○ Format the CustomerName column to proper case to ensure consistent capitalization.

-4. Column Creation:

-○ Merge the City and State columns to create a new column named Location in the format:
-City, State

-○ Create a custom column named Profit Margin calculated as: Profit / Amount (expressed as a percentage)

-5. Conditional Column:

-○ Add a conditional column named Profit Status based on:
-■ Profit < 0 → Loss
-■ Profit = 0 → Break-Even
-■ Profit > 0 → Profit

-6. Merging Data (Joins)

-○ Merge the List of Orders and Order Details tables using Order ID.

-○ Name the merged output table as Orders Data.
-7. Handling Missing Data & Duplicate Data

-● Identify missing values across all tables.

-● Define and apply appropriate strategies such as:

-○ Replacing missing values

-○ Removing records

-○ Retaining nulls with justification

-● Identify duplicate rows and define a suitable handling strategy based on business logic.

-8. Sorting and Filtering Data

-● Sort records in the Orders Data table by Order Date in descending order.

-● Apply filters to analyze orders from a specific state (e.g., Tamil Nadu).

-9. Grouping and Aggregating Data

-● Duplicate the Order Details table and perform the following:

-○ Count of Order ID

-○ Average Profit by Category

-○ Total Amount by Sub-Category

-● Duplicate the Sales Target table and aggregate the total Target by Month of order date.

-10. Data Modeling:

-● Establish a relationship between:

-○ List of Orders and Order Details using Order ID

-● Establish a relationship between:

-○ Order Details and Sales Target using Category
+1. Data Ingestion

+Launch Power BI Desktop.

+Navigate to Get Data > Text/CSV and ingest List of Orders.csv.

+Select Transform Data to launch the Power Query Editor.

+From inside the Power Query Editor interface, navigate to Home > New Source > Text/CSV to load Order Details.csv and Sales target.csv.

+2. Row Constraints & Strict Schema Typing
+Row Retention Constraint: Select the List of Orders query.
+In the Home tab, choose Keep Rows > Keep Top Rows and configure the value to 500.

+Data Type Enforcement:

+In List of Orders, cast Order Date to the Date data type.

+In Order Details, cast Amount to a Fixed decimal number ($).

+In Sales target, cast Target to a Fixed decimal number ($).

+3. Text & Casing Standardization

+Select the List of Orders query.

+Right-click the CustomerName column header (or use the Transform tab ribbon) and select Format > Capitalize Each Word to ensure proper case consistency across all customer records.

+4. Advanced Column Engineering

+Geographic Concatenation (Location):

+In List of Orders, select the City column, hold down Ctrl, and select the State column.

+Navigate to Add Column > Merge Columns.

+Configure the separator as a Comma and name the resulting column Location (e.g., City, State).

+Calculated Financial Expression (Profit Margin):

+Select Order Details.
+Navigate to Add Column > Custom Column.

+Name the column Profit Margin.

+Apply the following Power Query formula:

+Code snippet

+[Profit] / [Amount]

+Commit the change, then cast the new column to Percentage (%).

+5. Conditional Business Logic Evaluation

+In Order Details, navigate to Add Column > Conditional Column.

+Create a dynamic rule evaluation named Profit Status leveraging this conditional matrix:

+IF [Profit] < 0  👉 "Loss"
+LN [Profit] = 0  👉 "Break-Even"
+LN [Profit] > 0  👉 "Profit"

+6. Query Joins & Flat Denormalization

+From the Home tab ribbon dropdown, click Merge Queries > Merge Queries as New.

+Select List of Orders as the primary (left) table and Order Details as the secondary (right) table, joining them via the Order ID column.

+Select Left Outer as the Join Kind.
+Click OK.

+Rename the output query to Orders Data.

+Click the structural Expand icon (two divergent arrows) in the merged column header to systematically pull the requested performance metrics into the flattened query workspace.

+7. Data Cleansing & Key Deduplication Strategies

+Missing Value Resolution Strategy:

+Metrics: Retain explicit null flags in performance metrics like Profit or Amount if they signify non-transaction lines.

+Attributes: Missing structural descriptive text fields (e.g., City or State) should be transformed via Replace Values from null to "Unknown".

+8. Structural Sorting & Query Filtering

+Chronological Sorting: Within the Orders Data table, click the dropdown on Order Date and execute a Sort Descending rule to prioritize immediate visual data freshness.

+Geographic Filtering: Isolate regional segments by clicking the dropdown filter on State and selecting specific states (e.g., Tamil Nadu).

+9. Query Duplication & Downstream Aggregations

+Granular Product Aggregations:

+Right-click Order Details in the Queries pane and select Duplicate.
+Rename this reporting layer to Order Details Aggregations.
+Navigate to Transform > Group By > Advanced:

+Group variables by: Category and Sub-Category.

+Define metric 1: Count of Order ID $\rightarrow$

+Operation: Count Rows.

+Define metric 2: Average Profit $\rightarrow$

+Operation: Average on column Profit.

+Define metric 3: Total Amount $\rightarrow$

+Operation: Sum on column Amount.